Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 In the next part of Captain Moroni's profile, the qualities that made him a follower of holiness will receive attention.
 The part of him that is good and wholesome is what makes him into the effective leader he was.
 Moroni was a rare breed of human similar to Job.
 These type of people stay true no matter what life throws their way.
 Follow the link below to keep reading.

-This is about the life of Captain Moroni.
-He was a patriot and a man of God who did not fear to fight for his country and his Faith!
-Part Two covers Moroni's character and honor.
+Captain Moroni was a patriot and a man of God who did not fear to fight for his country and his Faith!
+Let's explore Moroni's character and honor.

 © 2016 Rodric Anthony